c3g/GenPipes_Docs/docs/source/deploy/dep_gp_container.rst

 Step 4: Load GenPipes dependency modules in the container
 -----------------------------------------------------------

-As shown in previous step, you can initiate the container process on your machine locally.
+As shown in previous steps, you can initiate the container process on your machine locally.
 Next, you need to load GenPipes module using the following command:

 ::